 Fina joined ABNR in 2007 and was made partner in January 2019.
-She focuses her practice on project finance & development (with emphasis on the power sector), mergers & acquisitions (M&A) and foreign direct investment (FDI).
+She focuses her practice on project finance & development, mergers & acquisitions (M&A) and foreign direct investment (FDI).

 She is also a member of the ABNR team advising the project company developing the groundbreaking USD 550-million tidal power plant and floating bridge at Palmerah, East Nusa Tenggara province - this is the first tidal power project in Indonesia and is believed to be the largest in the world at the present time.

 In other infrastructure sectors, she was a member of the ABNR team that recently advised a consortium of domestic and international lenders for the USD 1.846-billion “Trustee Borrowing Scheme Financing” provided to PT Pertamina EP Cepu (a wholly owned subsidiary of Indonesia’s state energy company, PT Pertamina Persero) for the development of the Jambaran-Tiung Biru gas project -- the financing consisted of a USD 1,746,400,000 conventional facility and USD 100,000,000 Shariah-based Wakala facility.

 She is currently assisting PT Kereta Cepat Indonesia China (the project company for the development of the USD 5.9-billion Jakarta-Bandung High Speed Rail Project), on the conducting of a retrospective review of the EPC contract and retrospective limited due diligence on the China-based members of the project consortium, and their capacities and authorizations to sign the EPC contract.